thejoshbjones/PYConnectWise/README.md

 =============
 - Currently only parses and validates **Response** models.
 No input models yet.
 - As this project is still a WIP, documentation or code commentary may not always align.
-- Doesn't throw exceptions for errors yet
+- Little to no error handling just yet

 - - - -
 Planned and in progress: